GemmaButcher-dev/itscool-ms3/README.md

 ------

 ## Database

+### Types of Databases

+   **Relational Databases**

+   * A relational database is a type of database that stores data in a structured format, using rows and columns, which are organized into tables.
+This type of database is called "relational" because the data is stored in a way that defines relationships between different tables, which are connected through shared attributes or keys.

+   **Non Relational Databases**

+   * Non-relational databases (often referred to as NoSQL databases) are databases that do not use the traditional table-based relational model used by relational databases.
+Instead, they use various other data models to store and manage data, which can be more flexible and scalable in certain use cases.

+### MongoDB

+   * The database provider choice for this project is MongoDB Atlas.
+This is a Non-Relational Database.
+   * MongoDB has a flexible schema for dictionary style entries.
+ItScool app has words with varying definitions, synonyms, antonyms, and sentences.
+   * MongoDB’s document model (JSON-like structure) allows you to store these dynamically without a rigid schema, unlike SQL databases.
+   * MongoDB offers scalability for large word collections.
+This is ideal for this project as a dictionary can grow to millions of words and definitions.
+MongoDB Atlas offers automatic scaling to handle increasing data and user traffic efficiently.

 ### Entity Relationship Diagram

+   **What is a Entity Relationship Diagram?**

+   * An Entity Relationship Diagram (ERD) is a visual representation that shows the relationships between different entities (or objects) within a system.
+It's commonly used in database design to illustrate how data is structured and how different pieces of information relate to each other.

    **Lucid Charts**

    * The starting point for the entity relationships was drawn up as a entity relationship diagram using [lucid charts](https://www.lucidchart.com/).

-   * The initial ERD (entity relationship diagram) is very basic which will be built upon as the project develops in the future.
+   * The initial ERD (entity relationship diagram) will be built upon as the project develops in the future.
 The ERD is shown below.

 ![screenshot](documents/readme/itscool_erd.png)
 ------